 The diamond market is the gem world’s last bastion of prissiness about gemstone treatment.

-Whereas colored stone dealers have faced such facts of life as heating, irradiation and impregnation, and pearl dealers long ago made peace with culturing, diamond dealers still seem to be grappling with the realities of enhancement.
+Whereas colored stone dealers have faced such facts of life as heating, irradiation and impregnation and pearl dealers long ago made peace with culturing, diamond dealers still seem to be grappling with the realities of enhancement.
 A case in point: irradiated diamonds.
-Most specialists in fancy (natural) color diamonds won’t buy or sell stones known to have been irradiated—although these stones have been marketed for more than 50 years.
+No specialist in fancy (natural) color diamonds will buy or sell stones known to have been irradiated—although these stones have been marketed for more than 40 years.
 As a result, irradiated diamonds are pretty much segregated from the mainstream and are sold exclusively by a tiny number of dealer-devotees.